-- 1.37 Extensive guidance on the safe operation of the various types of sterilizer is given in Part 4 of this SHTM.
-Guidance on safe practices in the testing of sterilizers is given in Part 3. - 1.38 LTSF sterilizers and EO sterilizers both use toxic gases in the sterilization process.
-Occupational exposure to formaldehyde and EO is controlled by the Control of Substances Hazardous to Health Regulations 1994.
-Maximum exposure limits are set out in the annual Guidance Note EH40, Occupational exposure limits, published by the Health and Safety Executive (see Bibliography).
-At the time of writing (1999) the limits are as shown in Table 1.
-These limits are statutory maxima but should not be regarded as representing a safe working exposure; employers have a legal obligation to ensure that the level of exposure is reduced so far as is reasonably practicable and in any case below the maximum exposure limit. - 1.39 The COSHH Regulations 1999 also introduce new controls on biological agents which are of relevance to purchasers of laboratory sterilizers.
+- 1.36 Extensive guidance on the safe operation of the various types of sterilizer is given in Part 4 of this SHTM.
+Guidance on safe practices in the testing of sterilizers is given in Part 3. - 1.37 LTSF sterilizers and EO sterilizers both use toxic gases in the sterilization process.
+Occupational exposure to formaldehyde and EO is controlled by the Control of Substances Hazardous to Health Regulations 1999.
+Maximum exposure limits are set out in the annual Guidance Note EH40, Occupational exposure limits, published by the Health and Safety Executive.
+The limits shown in Table 1 (are as at 2001).
+These limits are statutory maxima but should not be regarded as representing a safe working exposure; employers have a legal obligation to ensure that the level of exposure is reduced so far as is reasonably practicable and in any case below the maximum exposure limit. - 1.38 The COSHH Regulations 1999 also introduce new controls on biological agents which are of relevance to purchasers of laboratory sterilizers.